 Sexual harassment is illegal and often results in job loss, stress, low self-esteem, and various other psychological and medical issues.
 It is essential for all employees–and especially those employees who believe they may be the target of sexual harassment–to have a full understanding of the legal protections and remedies available to them.
-Contact our New York sexual harassment attorneysat 347-353-8776.
-We provide free consultations.
+Contact our NY office for a free consultations.
 Worried about the cost of a lawyer?
 We handle these cases on a contingent fee basis, so you don’t pay unless we win.

 Request a Call

 If you need a New York sexual harassment lawyer, please call us at 347.353.8776 or Contact Us online.
 We have been handling these cases since 1999.
 We offer a free consultation and handle most of these cases on a contingent fee basis.

 How Our NY Sexual Harassment Attorneys can Help You